harlyq/aframe-sprite-particles-component/README.md

 **direction** - the direction to play the particle effect. if playing backward the particle will start at the end of its maximum age and then get younger (*forward, backward*) default forward

+**drag** - slows particles as they age.
+0, is no drag; 1 is full drag, and will continually slow the particle, finally stopping when it reaches it's halfway point (*number*) default 0

 **duration** - no new particles will be generated after this time in seconds. if negative, particles are generated forever. changing the duration will restart the particle system (*number*) default -1

 **editorObject** - if true, generate a bounding box called "mesh" which helps selecting and provides a selection box in the editor (*boolean*) default true